ericclemmons/grunt-angular-templates/README.md

 - v0.1.1 – [Fails to combine multiple templates](https://github.com/ericclemmons/grunt-angular-templates/issues/1).
 Added directions to README on how to integrate with AngularJS app.
 Integrated with TravisCI
 - v0.1.0 – Released to [NPM](https://npmjs.org/package/grunt-angular-templates)

-## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
-Lint and test your code using [grunt][grunt].

 ## License